KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 Conditions🔗
 Conditions allow you to control what options are available to players in conversations, how the NPC responds or if the objective will be completed.
 They check if a given in-game state is present and return true or false as a result.

 You can negate the condition (revert its output) by adding an exclamation mark (!) at the beginning of its name.
-This only works in the place where conditions are used, i.e. in conversations, not in the conditions section).
+This only works in the place where conditions are used (i.e. in conversations, not in the conditions section).
 If you do so, make sure to enclose the condition in quotes, otherwise YAML will give you a syntax error.

 Example